Chimera, Greiss lead Islanders to 3-1 win over Flyers

 Islanders: At the Ottawa Senators on Saturday afternoon.

-Flyers: End a five-game homestand against San Jose on Saturday afternoon.
+Flyers: Conclude a five-game homestand against San Jose on Saturday afternoon.

-Note: This story has been corrected to update with official scoring changes to save totals for Greiss and Mason, first goal for Islanders credited to Lee.